iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Similarly, this convex problem's optimal solution directly corresponds to the second local minima: $(y_2)^2$ for $u_2 =-y_1/x_1$.

 All seems good.
-But keep in mind we want to build an equivalent problem.
+But keep in mind that we want to build an equivalent problem.
 If $u_2$ is positive, taking $w_1 = u_2$ does not lead to the same loss value in the original problem because a positive parameter will never activate the first data point.

 To make the issue obvious, consider this convex problem obtained by replacing the two $\max$ operators by $$\cone$$: